Start here

 Accumulation addresses

-Give users a reusable Base/Solana deposit address that auto-delivers BTC or USDB on Spark.
+Reusable deposit address (Solana or any chain Orchestra supports) that auto-delivers BTC or USDB on Spark.

 Liquidation addresses